Mayo county ladies' football team: League

-In round 4 Mayo faced Meath on the 18th of February in Páirc Tailteann, Navan.
-Mayo started the game well with 2 early points, but Meath responded with 3 quick points leaving the score 0-3 to 0-2 after 10 minutes.
+In round 4 Mayo faced Meath on 18 February in Páirc Tailteann, Navan.
+Mayo started the game well with 2 early points, but Meath responded with 3 quick points leaving the score 0–3 to 0–2 after 10 minutes.
 Meath continued to pile on the pressure, scoring another 3 points in the following 10 minutes, which left Mayo behind by 4 points after 20 minutes.
-For the rest of the half both Meath and Mayo traded points, a half-time score of 0-7 to 0-3.
+For the rest of the half both Meath and Mayo traded points, a half-time score of 0–7 to 0–3.
 In the second half with the breeze on their back Mayo had the better of the possession and got 2 goals in the 40th and 42nd minutes to put them up by 3 points.
-Mayo continued to pile on the pressure, limiting Meath to two points in the second half, and despite a late surge from Meath they managed to weather the storm and get the win, a final score line of 2-06 to 0-09.
+Mayo continued to pile on the pressure, limiting Meath to two points in the second half, and despite a late surge from Meath they managed to weather the storm and get the win, a final score line of 2–06 to 0–09.

-In round 5 Mayo faced Dublin on the 25th of February in DCU St. Clare's.
+In round 5 Mayo faced Dublin on 25 February in DCU St. Clare's.
 Both sides started well trading several points until the 14th minute when Sinead Walsh scored a goal.
-After 15 minutes the score was 1-02 to 0-3.
-For the rest of the half Mayo were the better side, slotting over several points, to make the half time score 1-04 to 0-4.
+After 15 minutes the score was 1–02 to 0–3.
+For the rest of the half Mayo were the better side, slotting over several points, to make the half time score 1–04 to 0–4.
 In the second half both sides began trading points before Sinead Walsh got her second goal in the 33rd minute.
 After this both sides traded points, and with 15 minutes to go Mayo led by 5 points.
 In the 52nd minute Dublin responded with a goal and several points, leaving the game level with 5 minutes to go.
-With 3 minutes to go Dublin got a penalty which they missed, but in the final minute Dublin scored a goal leaving them 4 ahead, a final score line of 2-11 to 2-07.
+With 3 minutes to go Dublin got a penalty which they missed, but in the final minute Dublin scored a goal leaving them 4 ahead, a final score line of 2–11 to 2–07.

-In round 6 Mayo faced Galway on the 19th of March in MacHale Park.
+In round 6 Mayo faced Galway on 19 March in MacHale Park.
 Poor weather conditions led to no score for the first 10 minutes of the game.
 The first score came in the 13th minute when Mayo's Tara Needham slotted away a goal.
 Galway responded with three frees to leave the teams level with 17 minutes gone.
-For the rest of the half both sides had good periods of play, and at half time Galway led by 1 point, 1-03 to 0-7.
+For the rest of the half both sides had good periods of play, and at half time Galway led by 1 point, 1–03 to 0–7.
 In the second half Galway started better with 2 early points but a goal from Rachel Kearns left the sides level on the 36th minute.
 For the next few minutes both sides had good periods of play, and with 10 minutes remaining Galway led by 1 point.
-In the last 10 minutes despite some good scores from Mayo they couldn't take the lead, a final score line of 2-06 to 0-13.
+In the last 10 minutes despite some good scores from Mayo they couldn't take the lead, a final score line of 2–06 to 0–13.